StudioCompile/Ublock-features/README.md

   uFeatures
 </h1>

 uFeatures is a powerful tool that uses script injection from ad blockers (uBlock Origin or AdGuard).
-It provides a script manager, DevTools panel, a bookmarklet runner, and other utilities to enhance your Chromebook experience.
+It provides custom UserScripts, DevTools panel, bookmarklets, and other utilities to enhance your Chromebook experience.
 ## Installation

 ### uBlock Origin